libbyshoop/comm-avoiding-cuts-cc/README.md

 Running the Code:
 Run ```cmake comm-avoiding-cuts-cc``` in the directory where you placed your clone and then run ```make```.

+Beyond this point, the rest of the README is from the original fork at https://github.com/PJK/comm-avoiding-cuts-cc.

 ## Overview
 The main C++ MPI application is located in `src`.
 It implements both the sparse and the dense algorithm, as well as the sequential base cases.